shiplco/shipl-sdk/README.md

   });
 ```

-Finnaly you can get the internal transaction data by passing the txHash and contract abi to the method below.
+Finally you can get the internal transaction data by passing the txHash and contract abi to the method below.

 ```javascript
 const internalTxDatas = await shipl.getInternalTransactionsData(abi, txHash)